brandur/sorg/content/fragments/streak-tracking.md

 Some people are able to maintain good habits through nothing more a sense of internal motivation and a disciplined state of mind.
 I'm not one of them.
 In case you're not either, then streak tracking might be a help to you.

-{{FigureSingleWithClass "Screenshot of Streams." "/photographs/fragments/streak-tracking/streaks.png" "overflowing"}}
+{{FigureSingleWithClass "Screenshot of Streaks." "/photographs/fragments/streak-tracking/streaks.png" "overflowing"}}

 [1] On track to hit level 60 in the first half of 2023.
 Much longer than the recommended year, but I'll take it.